If you love to consume CBD-rich whole-flower, check out our Harlequin strain overview.

 Yield: 3-6 ounces per square foot

 Check out our blog post on how to maximize CBD production during its growth cycle.
-This CBD-rich strain, in particular, has a longer-than-normal drying time that can last up to three weeks compared to the average of seven to 10 days due to its heavy and frosty resin.
+This CBD-rich strain, in particular, has a longer-than-normal drying time for cannabis that can last up to three weeks compared to the average of seven to 10 days due to its heavy and frosty resin.
+For best results, you'll also want to learn about the decarboxylation process to activate the CBD in your harvest.

 Marijuana Certification